nitinigi2/skeletonApp/README.md

 1. Clone the project using git clone
 2. Run the docker
 3. Run `docker compose up -d`
+4. Login into [sonarqube](http://localhost:9000) using default creds admin/admin.
+5. Create a new project on sonarqube and generate a token.
+6. Update the token in sonar-project.properties file in sonar.login property.
 4. Run `mvn clean install`

 To access generated sonar report go to http://localhost:9000